alissa-huskey/python-class/docs/reference/glossary.md

   not be interpreted but instead be treated be treated as part of the string.
-  For example, you would need to escape a single-quote in a string surrounded by single-quotes, a double-quote in a string surrounded by double-quotes, and the escape character in any sring.
+  For example, you would need to escape a single-quote in a string surrounded by single-quotes, a double-quote in a string surrounded by double-quotes, and the escape character in any string.
 In Python (and many other languages) the escape character is a backslash (`\`).

 expression